The current Mayor of St. Catharines, elected for the 2022 to 2026 term, is Mayor Mat Siscoe.

 |

-Mayoral services |
+Mayoral Services |

 Community members can make requests to the mayor's office for a variety of services to recognize milestones, celebrations and special events.
+Certificates

 |

-Mayoral news |
+Mayoral News |

 Stay up to date with the latest news releases and updates from the Mayor's Office.